-As indicated in the figure 12, Turkey is self-sufficient in many crops and fruit and vegetables.
+As indicated in the figure 13, Turkey is self-sufficient in many crops and fruit and vegetables.
 However, the losses in harvest and post-harvest are so high.
-The most important harvest losses are seen in tea with 15% and wheat with 5,1%.
+The most important harvest losses are seen in tea with 15% and wheat with 5.5%.
 Regarding post-harvest losses, the products which are to a certain extent subject to post harvest losses are total vegetable balance and citrus.

-The percentages of loss are 12.1 and 7.4, respectively.
-Due to the self-sufficiency levels in Turkey, it can be said that a rich diet including red meat and fruit and vegetables need to be transferred to vulnerable groups, with low income groups, women, seasonal workers etc. FAO in collaboration with the Ministry of Agriculture and Forestry prepared a national strategy and action plan for reducing food loss and waste (FAO, 2020).
+Food banks can offer a good alternative, as there is no mechanism for farmers to distribute products they cannot sell for free.
+The percentages of losses in fruit and vegetables are 12.1 and 7.4, respectively.
+Due to the self-sufficiency levels in Turkey, it can be said that a rich diet including red meat and fruit and vegetables need to be transferred to vulnerable groups, with low income groups, women, seasonal workers etc. FAO in collaboration with the Ministry of Agriculture and Forestry prepared a national strategy and action plan for reducing food loss and waste (MoAF/FAO, 2020).